JChiquin/basic-bank-app/backend/README.md

 # bank-service
-Basic bank service with users and movements
+Basic bank service with users, movements and frequent contacts

 ## Development containers
 In the project there is a docker-compose file used to lift the entire work environment without installing frames or tools used by the project

 - Install Docker `sudo apt-get install docker-compose` (ubuntu, [for Windows use this](https://docs.docker.com/desktop/install/windows-install))

 - Create the `.env` file based on `.env.example`.
+Use random values for secret envs

 - Create a global bridge network